 These carnivores lived alongside other well-known carnivores, including Allosaurus.
 Fossils show that they lived at the same time and in the same locations.
 One of the reasons that both types of dinosaurs were able to survive is that they may have fed on different parts of the same prey.

-Other discovered fragments in Uruguay, Tanzania, and Switzerland puzzle scientists.
-Most do not believe that there is enough evidence to suggest that Ceratosaurus actually lived in these areas.
+Other fragments have been discovered in Uruguay, Tanzania, and Switzerland, which puzzles scientists.
+Most do not believe there is enough evidence to confirm Ceratosaurus actually lived in all these areas.

 Threats And Predators

 These dinosaurs were some of the larger carnivores during the Jurassic Period.
 They may not have been as big as T. rex, which lived during the Cretaceous Period, but Ceratosaurus was still formidable and didn’t have too many predators.